barad-lab/Electrochemical-Scanner/README.md

 Data synchronization is achieved by monitoring the relative offset between the internal clock of the measurement PC and the internal clock of the different hardware components, *e.g.*, the PalmSense 4.

+The cell design can be found in the folder `/Cell-Design`.

 <img width="865" height="487" alt="image" src="https://github.com/user-attachments/assets/b56394b0-61b4-470f-ad73-b7b2b65baf36" />